What is the Current Ratio Formula?

 Implementing the current ratio formula,

-The ABC company currently has a ratio of 1, which means it will be difficult to pay off its outstanding liability.
-A ratio of 1 or less than 1 indicates that the company’s due obligation is more than its assets.
+The ABC company currently has a ratio of 1, which means paying off its outstanding liability will be difficult.
+A 1 or less than 1 ratio indicates that the company’s due obligation is more than its assets.
 In such a case, the ABC company will convert short-term assets into payable cash within this time.

 Real-World Examples